TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 ## Changelog

 **Warning: content spoilers below!**
+### 0.5.0
+* New Content
+    * Survivor: ???
+    * Monsters: Rushrum, Follower, Wayfarer
+    * Unlockable Skin: Heel (Mercenary)
+    * Grandmastery Skins: Clandestine (Huntress), Electrocutioner (Executioner)
+    * Interactables: Refabricator, Shock Drone, Duplicator Drone
+* Executioner
+    * Slightly buffed the damage of Primary and Special.
+    * Secondary's charge rate now scales with the attack speed stat.
+    * Optimized the performance of the Fear debuff.
+    * Fixed various misplaced item displays.
+* Nemesis Commando
+    * Various visual polishes.
+    * Secondary's reload speed now scales with the attack speed stat.
+    * Rebalanced boss fight and improved boss AI.
+    * Restored boss immunity to being knocked out of bounds and to fall damage.
+    * Fixed various misplaced item displays.
+* Items
+    * Fixed X4 Stimulant cooldown scaling with first stack.
+    * Adjusted Nkota's Heritage pickup model to address various issues.
+    * Slightly tweaks visuals of Stirring Soul.
+* Events
+    * Rebalanced event costs to hopefully make them rarer during loops.
+    * Reworked the Nemesis invasion event so only one boss may spawn per stage.
+* Other
+    * Updated translations for Nemesis Commando and Executioner.
+    * Added PT-BR translations.
+    * Survivor ragdolls no longer disappear when they die off screen.
+    * Survivor models now fade out when near the camera.
+    * ...and so much more!

 ### 0.4.6
 * General
     * Fixed a bug with how Nemesis Commando checks to reload after Single Tap's stock count changes.